 Understanding and appealing an SSDI denial

 Once the SSA has decided on your application, it will send you a letter in the mail letting you know whether the application was approved or denied.
 This process can take some time.
 Eight out of 10 people are denied disability after their first and second applications.3

 If the SSA denies your application for disability benefits, you can ask for an appeal.
 In most cases, you have 60 days after being denied to request an appeal.
 There are 4 appeals levels:6

 - Reconsideration: This is when someone who did not decide on your request for benefits the first time reviews your claim.

 - Hearing: An administrative law judge who has had no part in deciding your application leads a hearing about your case.

-- Federal Court review: You can file a civil suit in federal district court if you disagree with the appeals council decision or it chooses not to review your case.
+- Federal court review: You can file a civil suit in federal district court if you disagree with the appeals council decision or if it has chosen not to review your case.